mklabs/gimme-assets/docs/commands/add.md

 Path to postinstall script to run on completion.
 This can be aboslute or relative to current workind directly.

+### force

+* Type: Boolean
+* Default: false

+If the package name already exists, an additional prompt confirmation happens. `--force` let you skip this step and force the replace.

 ### prompt overrides

 The `add` command prompts for user inputs for a bunch of information,